customerio/customerio-android/README.md

 # Push notifications
 Want to send push notification messages to your customer's devices?
 Great!

-The Customer.io SDK supports sending push notifications via FCM for now.
+The Customer.io SDK supports sending push notifications via FCM.

 ## Getting Started FCM

 ### Dependency
-Push messaging artifact is needed in order to use push notification features
+The Push Messaging SDK is needed in order to use push notification features.
 ```groovy
 implementation 'io.customer.android:messaging-push-fcm:<version-here>'
 ```

-The artifact adds a `FirebaseMessagingService` to the app manifest automatically, so you don't have to do any extra setup to handle incoming push messages.
+The package adds a `FirebaseMessagingService` to the app manifest automatically, so you don't have to do any extra setup to handle incoming push messages.

 In case, your application implements its own `FirebaseMessagingService`, make sure on  `onMessageReceived` and `onNewToken` method calls you additionally call CustomerIOFirebaseMessagingService.onMessageReceived and CustomerIOFirebaseMessagingService.onNewToken, respectively: